SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 *Iterations with* `FOR`

-Iteration expressions with [`FOR`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenfor.htm) as part of particular constructor expressions allow you to create content of an internal table by evaluating one or more source tables.
+Iteration expressions with [`FOR`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenfor.htm) as part of certain constructor expressions allow you to create content of an internal table by evaluating one or more source tables.

-The examples below show iterations with `FOR` within a constructor expression with `VALUE`.
-A new table is created and values for two fields are inserted in the new table that has the source table's internal table type. `ls` represents an iteration variable that holds the data while looping across the table.
-The components, and thus the table line, that should be returned are specified within the pair of parentheses before the closing parenthesis.
-Both examples set specific values for components.
+The following examples show iterations with `FOR` within a constructor expression with `VALUE`.
+A new table is created and values for two fields are inserted into the new table, which has the internal table type of the source table. `ls` represents an iteration variable that holds the data as the table is looped over.
+The components, and thus the table line to be returned, are specified within the pair of parentheses before the closing parenthesis.
+Both examples set specific values for the components.
 The second example also includes a `WHERE` clause to restrict the lines to be copied.

-In contrast to `LOOP` statements, this sequential processing cannot be debugged.
+Unlike `LOOP` statements, this sequential processing cannot be debugged.
 ``` abap
 "Internal table type
 TYPES ttype like it.